lpego/PICT/README_DEV.md

 > When saving `.h264` files, ffmpeg / ffprobe will report an _incorrect_ FPS!
 This is due to the fact that `.h264` is not really a container and ffmepg cannot guess the framerate...

 # Cloning image and shrinking for distribution
-Win32DiskImager: input name of file where to save image (`.img`), slecet 'boot' partition of SD card, skip hash, do "Read".
+Win32DiskImager: input name of file where to save image (`.img`), select 'boot' partition of SD card, skip hash, do "Read".

 Shrink image with https://github.com/Drewsif/PiShrink :
  - Follow instructions for WSL: https://github.com/Drewsif/PiShrink#windows-instructions